MontiCore/cd4analysis/README.md

 https://se-rwth.de/publications/CDDiff-Semantic-Differencing-for-Class-Diagrams.pdf

 The option `--semdiff` computes the semantic difference semdiff(CD1,CD2) of the class diagram CD1 specified by `-i` and the class diagram CD2 specified by `--semdiff`.
+We observe this difference is asymmetric.
-However, since semdiff(CD1,CD2) might contain infinitely many diff-witnesses, we limit the size of those witnesses.
-With `--diffsize` we can specify the maximum number of objects per witness; the default is 10.
+Since semdiff(CD1,CD2) might contain infinitely many diff-witnesses, we limit the size of those witnesses.
+With `--diffsize` we can change the default maximum number of objects per witness (10).

 For the following examples, download the files [CD1.cd](doc/CD1.cd) and [CD2.cd](doc/CD2.cd) and save them in `src`: